Sand Table photographs| sample animation

 What can it do now?

-The table has a web based interface that allows a user to draw about 20 different types of patterns with lots of parameters.
+The table has a web based interface that allows a user to draw about 30 different types of patterns with lots of parameters.
 Everything from spirals, snow flakes, text, clipart and mazes to fractals and strange attractors can be drawn.
-Simple Python modules make adding new patterns a daily activity.
+Everything is written in Python making it easy to add new patterns.
+The software runs on Raspberry Pi and Beaglebone and generates G-Code which is then sent to a Tiny-G controller.

 I've hooked a camera up to the computer and written some software that lets me make stop-motion animated movies on the table.
 It is completely automated and uses a scripting language (xml) to interpolate and morph between images.
 Check out the sample animation.